 Only a limited oral exam and tartar removal above the gumline is possible without anesthesia.
 Dental anesthesia is critical for a complete, thorough cleaning for the following reasons:

-	- An awake animal is unlikely to allow a veterinarian to poke around in his mouth with dental instruments.
-A complete exam that allows the veterinarian to fully determine the extent of dental disease and oral problems can only be performed on an anesthetized patient.
+- An awake animal is unlikely to allow a veterinarian to poke around his mouth with dental instruments.
+A complete exam that allows the veterinarian to fully determine the extent of dental disease and oral problems only can be performed on an anesthetized patient.

 - A complete dental cleaning involves evaluation of pocket depth, tartar scaling above and below the gums, and polishing.
 Subgingival tartar removal, which is critically necessary to prevent dental disease progression, requires the insertion of dental instruments below the gumline, which can be uncomfortable.

 - Most patients will not hold still for tartar removal, which involves poking, prodding, bright lights, and sharp instruments.
 Even the limited cleaning that anesthesia-free dentistry permits is traumatic for a pet and may make him afraid to visit the veterinarian in the future.

 - Many pets hide painful dental problems and a proper dental cleaning can hurt sensitive teeth.
 Anesthesia allows your pet to rest pain-free throughout the cleaning, even when painful procedures, such as tooth extractions, are necessary.

 - A thorough dental exam and X-rays may reveal problems requiring immediate action that can't be treated without anesthesia.
 If your pet already is anesthetized, problems can be addressed immediately so he returns to you with a healthy mouth.